Weβre overhauling Dgraphβs docs to make them clearer and more approachable. If

 You can filter queries to find objects with a non-null value in a specified

-keyword can only check whether a field
+field using the has keyword.
+The has keyword can only check whether a field

 returns a non-null value, not for specific field values.

-For example, your schema might define a Student
+For example, your schema might define a Student type that has basic

 information about each student such as their ID number, age, name, and email